sukritishuk/ML_ZoomCamp_Article/README.md

 ## Conclusion -

-This completes my time series analysis and modelling to forecast Amazon stock prices.
+This completes my time series analysis and modelling effort to forecast Amazon stock prices.
 I used Python-based machine learning techniques both classical and modern to make preliminary forecasts about stock price movements.
 However, as the stock market is very dynamic and volatile the accuracy of predictions is very difficult for such time series.
 As a next step, I would like to explore some more advanced algorithms for time series forecasting in future alongwith using deep learning methods.

-Hope you enoyed reading through this article and had some learning takeaways from it.
+Hope you enjoyed reading through this article and had some learning takeaways from it.